Christine Darby // Published: August 2019 // Updated: June 2025

 Business owners: Don’t allow employees or consultants to use the Squarespace integration.
 Visit both Google Search Console and Squarespace Connected Accounts to see if any users need to be removed.
 And if you no longer want to share your Google data with Squarespace, see how to remove 3rd-party access to your Google account.

-On this same page, look for Leftover Verification Tokens.
+4. On this same page, look for Leftover Verification Tokens.
 If you see an HTML File, remove it.
-If it can’t be removed, submit it to Squarespace Support for manual removal.
+If it can’t be removed, contact Squarespace Customer Service to submit it for manual removal.
 If you see an HTML tag, check your code injection.

 If you have issues or questions removing ownership tokens, we can help in a short Zoom.